jexniemi/owasp/README.md

 ## INSTRUCTIONS

-The frontend and backend should be started separately.
-The frontend is intended only to be started in development mode (npm start)
+The frontend and backend should be started separately in separate terminal windows.
+You need to have the following software installed in order to run the project:

+* Node.js / NPM (Node Package Manager, installed along with Node.js)

 ### Windows